Teena208/Teena208/README.md

 # 💫 About Me:
-🏫 I’m currently studying in MSRUAS<br>🌱currently  learning DSA and Java<br>💭not intrested in CS .
+🏫 I’m currently studying in MSRUAS<br>🌱leart c,python,java,dsa as courses<br>💭not intrested in CS .
 Its a trap<br>🙋‍♀fun fact: internships nowadays are a lie <br>                      Big nooo

 # 💻 Tech Stack: